KBALDE/Readmiz-md/Assistant-APIs.md

-# GPTs Introduction

-Can be built by anyone and pushed at the store !!!
+### Assistant API Introduction
+Assistant APIs are not GPTs.

+More capabilities for developpers with Assistant APIs.

 They are AI Agents.

 They can use tools and so on.

-## how to build an Agent GPT
+#### How to build an Assistant?
 Let'zs say I wzant to build an GPT that can help me write or correct a text.
 How to do that ?